AmimaShifa/LibraryManagementAPP/README.md

 # LibraryManagementAPP
 <br>

 # Problem Statement
-Manual library mangement system is time consuming and inefficient.
+Onsite library mangement system is time consuming, inefficient and inaccessible.

 # Proposed Solution with screenshots
 A library management system is software that is designed to manage all the functions of a library.
 It helps librarian to maintain the database of new books and the books that are borrowed by members along with their due dates.